 Generally, the more you stare at a screen, the worse your symptoms get over time.
 Glare from the screen, poor lighting, and bad posture can also make CVS symptoms worse.

 Sometimes symptoms are temporary and improve when you take a break from your screen for a few hours or a couple days.
 In other cases, such as if you need eyeglasses, but don’t wear them, or have uncorrected vision issues, symptoms may continue even after you’ve stopped looking at a screen.

-Once Dr. Grove and the team at Whitson Vision diagnose your specific problem, including testing how well your eyes focus at various distances, and if you have nearsightedness, farsightedness, or astigmatism, they can recommend effective treatments.
+Once your physician at Whitson Vision diagnose your specific problem, including testing how well your eyes focus at various distances, and if you have nearsightedness, farsightedness, or astigmatism, they can recommend effective treatments.